davidkel/davidkel.github.io/docs/Operations/appendix.md

 - Things that need to be included
   - Misc
      - version migration ????
      - commands that create cards for you and the issues there
+     - reliability handling
+     - detail how to fix composer runtime version for a bna and control it
+     - how to turn event source off it you don't want a submit/notify mechanism
   - Docker Images
      - No included diagnostic tools
      - removed ability to install anything else for security reasons